DanielM08/magic-trick/README.md

 - [Picture based, step-by-step performance explanation](https://www.wikihow.com/Do-a-21-Card-Card-Trick)
 - [Video explanation](https://www.youtube.com/watch?v=up0rWk_Q4tY)

+## Application

+The aplication was developed using the [Decks of Cards API](http://deckofcardsapi.com/).

+The application demo can be found at: [Magic Trick](https://magictrick21.herokuapp.com/)

 ## How to run

 Clone the project, than in magic-trick repositosy, install dependencies with: